david99world/aws-sam-local-dynamodb-java-example/README.md

 3. Create table in dynamodb on port 8000

+    This AWS CLI command creates a table in your local dynamodb running in a container.
+Make sure to include the endpoint-url so it sends to your local dynamodb

     ```
     aws dynamodb create-table --table-name orders_table --attribute-definitions AttributeName=orderId,AttributeType=S --key-schema AttributeName=orderId,KeyType=HASH --billing-mode PAY_PER_REQUEST --endpoint-url http://localhost:8000
     ```

-4. Insert data into that table
+4. Insert data into your local dynamodb table

     ```shell
     aws dynamodb put-item --table-name orders_table --item '{"orderId": {"S":"1"} }' --endpoint-url http://localhost:8000